Chainage-in/Chainage/SETUP.md

 starting points.
 None of it is a citation, so chase the primary source before it goes in a study.

 The file is `history/macro-events.json`.
 Add your own rows in the same shape: date, title, kind, mechanism, modes, regions.
-Your institutional knowledge belongs here, and it is worth more than anything scraped.
+What you know that the sources do not belongs here.

 **2. Corridor Background (Wikipedia).** For each corridor on record, a dated chronology pulled from its Wikipedia article: when it was renumbered, four-laned, bypassed, opened.
 It appears as a